Ikumi Yoshimatsu

 Ikumi Yoshimatsu (吉松 育美, Yoshimatsu Ikumi) is a Japanese actress, stunt woman, book author, opinion leader, social activist and beauty queen who was crowned Miss International 2012 in Okinawa.
 It was Japan's first Miss International win in the 52-year history of the pageant.

-In 2014, she was intimidated or criticized by Japanese nationalist or right-wing groups for speaking about in support of the comfort women issues and has been an outspoken leader for women's rights issues.
+In 2014, she was intimidated and criticized by Japanese nationalist and right-wing groups for publicly advocating on behalf of the historical comfort women issues and has been an outspoken leader for women's rights issues.